afergadis/keras-nlp/readme.md

 # Keras NLP
 This is a library with useful functionality to prepare text for Keras models.
+The library *is compatible* with tensorflow 2 version.

 # Installation
 Option 1: Clone the repository and install from the local directory.